emmanuel-samk/Tensor-based-image-segmentation-using-Echo-state-networks/README.md

 ### A code for analyzing a pixel classification-based segmentation using Echo State Networks (ESN) and Extended Structural Tensor (EST) pixel feature set

-This is a package based on scikit-learn modules.
-It is used to study a pixel-based image segmentation This package allows to create a [standard ESN](http://www.scholarpedia.org/article/Echo_state_network) model to classify the pixels in a color image (pixel-based image segmentation) into two ground-truth regions, namely, object and background.
-The classification uses pixel features extracted by EST (see [[1]](https://link.springer.com/article/10.1007/s10044-015-0502-2) for details of how to compute the EST of an image).
-The primary motivation for this EST + ESN model is to achieve high image segmentation accuracy by taking advantage of the discriminative features conveyed by EST-based features, such as texture hidden in the neighborhood of pixels, and the improved linear separability of inputs offered by the ESN reservoir.
+This package is based on scikit-learn modules.
+It is used to study the potential of the [standard ESN](http://www.scholarpedia.org/article/Echo_state_network) model with linear regression readout for achieving good image segmentation results when trained with EST feature set.
+See [[1]](https://link.springer.com/article/10.1007/s10044-015-0502-2) for details of how to compute the EST of an image.
+The primary motivation for training an ESN model with EST-based feature set of color images is to achieve high image segmentation accuracy by taking advantage of the discriminative features conveyed by EST-based features, such as texture hidden in the neighborhood of pixels, and the improved linear separability of inputs offered by the ESN reservoir.

-To identify the ( _spectral radius_ , _reservoir size_) pair that yields the best ESN classifier, it accepts a range of each of these parameters as input.
-Then, it performs a grid search of all possible (spectral radius , reservoir size) pairs and outputs the model with the best accuracy.
-The best accuracy can then be compared with the accuracy attained with other models such as Support Vector Machine.
-The results of a study for which this package was built appeared in the proceedings of [MESAS 2018](https://link.springer.com/chapter/10.1007/978-3-030-14984-0_36).
+To evaluate the influence of spectral radius and reservoir size on the accuracy of image segmentation, it accepts a range of each of these parameters as input.
+It performs a grid search of all possible (spectral radius , reservoir size) pairs and outputs the model with the best accuracy, which can then be compared with the accuracy attained with other models such as Support Vector Machine.
+The objective is to attain a model to classify the pixels in a color image (pixel-based image segmentation) into two ground-truth regions, namely, object and background.
+The results of the study for which this package was built appeared in the proceedings of [MESAS 2018](https://link.springer.com/chapter/10.1007/978-3-030-14984-0_36).

 ## Data Description

-We use Berkley Segmentation Benchmark images to train and test the proposed model's performance.
-They are identified as shown in Table 1.
+The experiment was done with Berkley Segmentation Benchmark images, which are identified as shown in Table 1.
 Each image is of size (481 $\times$ 321), i.e., 154401 pixels, and comes with ground-truth segmentations.

 ![image data](/docs/data_images.png)
 Table 1